mmorehea/NeuroMiner/README.md

 Classification of Species using NeuroMorpho Data
 ================================================

-This analysis is interested in the classification of species type (the response).
-Data from [NeuroMorpho.org](neuromorpho.org) as well as [L-measure functions](http://cng.gmu.edu:8080/Lm/help/index.htm) were used to obtain both qualitative and quantitative measurements from neuronal reconstructions (the predictors).
+This analysis is concerned with the classification of species type.
+Data from [NeuroMorpho.org](http://www.neuromorpho.org) as well as
+[L-measure functions](http://cng.gmu.edu:8080/Lm/help/index.htm) were
+used to obtain both qualitative and quantitative measurements from neuronal reconstructions (the predictors).
 The computer program `R` is used for statistical analysis.
-Code to read data is shown below

     master <- read.csv("NeuronDataMaster.csv", header = T)
     dim(master) #this table has 18,374 observations and 160 variables